 Prospect Park

 The park is located at 542 Marquis, Mansfield, Ohio, and covers about three (3) acres.
 Prospect Park on August 6, 1937, is when kids first waited till the light changed at Safety Town.
-Prospect Park is one of our parks that can hold smaller outdoor events.
+A new outdoor pavilion is under construction made possible with donations from the Mansfield Rotary Club and the Richland County Foundation.
 The park has playground equipment or you can cook out with the charcoal grills outside as well.
 The park has a softball/ baseball field attached and a soccer field as well.
 To inquire or have questions, please call our park office at 419-522-9801.

 STERKEL Park

-The park is located off Hillcrest Street in Mansfield, Ohio, and covers about 33 acres.
+The park maintained by the City of Mansfield, is located at 790 Hollywood Lane in Mansfield, Ohio, and covers about 33 acres.
 The park is named after the late philanthropist Justine Sterkel, who had owned the land off Lexington Avenue and fought to keep the land for public institutions of charity.
-The Sterkel Community Park for All is one step closer to being one of Ohio’s premier community parks that residents of all ages and levels of abilities can visit and enjoy.
-Currently under construction is the park’s zone 1 which will feature pickleball courts, fitness equipment under the roof, a large outdoor pavilion, ping pong tables, benches, restrooms, and more.
-The new park’s zone is projected to open in the fall of 2024.
-This park is suitable for walking and features a tennis court and a baseball court.
+The Sterkel Community Park for All is one of Ohio’s premier community parks that residents of all ages and levels of abilities can visit and enjoy.
+The park features large playground areas for different age groups and abilities, shaded seating, water fountains, paved walkways, Story Walk trail, pickleball courts, fitness equipment under the roof, a large outdoor pavilion, ping pong tables, benches, ADA & Family restrooms, picnic tables, a dog park, EV Level 2 Charging station, Free WiFi hot spots, expanded parking areas and more.
+The park’s grand re-opening is planned for May 23, 2025, from 11 am til 1 pm.

-About $4 million of the $5.4 million goal has been raised since last year for the Community Park for All Campaign.
-Donations are needed to complete the fundraising goal for this project.
+About $4 million of the $5.4 million goal has been raised for the Community Park for All Campaign.
+Donations are still needed to complete the fundraising goal for this project and to expand facilities as planned.
 Donations can be made online at the Richland Area Chamber of Commerce website at richlandareachamber.com by scrolling to the bottom of the chamber’s home page and clicking on “sector groups” under “Initiatives”; then, click on Sterkel Park Sector’s “donate” button.
 Gift checks can be sent to PARK-RCDG, in care of Newhope, 314 Cleveland Ave., Mansfield, OH 44902.

 To inquire about or have questions please call the park office at 419-522-9801.